Debt settlement, debt consolidation, debt relief…which type of debt relief is right for you?

 Being in debt can feel completely overwhelming.
-It can feel like you are carrying a weight on your shoulders always there with you, with no escape.
+It can feel like you are carrying an always present weight on your shoulders with no escape.
 It can cause you to question your decisions, feel like you have been a failure when it comes to money and can result in endless counterproductive internal monologues that get you absolutely nowhere (except feeling even worse).

 If you find yourself in this place of being overwhelmed by your debt, you may have considered looking into debt consolidation or debt settlement/negotiation.
-In this article, I will give you some tips for what to look for and questions to ask that may help you find a reputable company to help you make your decision.
+Here some tips for what to look for and questions to ask that may help you find a reputable company to help you make your decision.

 What is debt consolidation?